j2ho/j2ho/README.md

 ## Hi there 👋
+Repos are mostly Private, but you can see some of my work at:
+- Human Proteome Binding Site DB: https://galaxy.seoklab.org/hproteome-bsite/
+- Virtual Screening Tool on KAIDD webserver (link to be added)
 <!--
 **j2ho/j2ho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.